 CICERO will initially perform GPS and Galileo radio occultation (GNSS-RO) of Earth’s atmosphere as described under the Science tab above.
 The sensors will deliver critical data on the state of the earth’s atmosphere and ionosphere to scientists and decision makers worldwide.
 Products will include high-accuracy profiles of atmospheric density, pressure, temperature, moisture, and winds, as well as 3D maps of the electron distribution in the ionosphere.
 Principal applications will be weather forecasting, climate research, and space weather monitoring.

-CICERO will be built up over time, starting with the launch of a first spacecraft in late 2014.
-The initial operational constellation (CICERO-I) will consist of 12 LEOs in multiple orbit planes for broad global coverage.
+CICERO will be built up over time, starting with the launch of a first spacecraft in late 2015.
+The initial operational constellation (CICERO-I) will consist of six LEOs in multiple orbit planes for broad global coverage.
 CICERO-I is expected to be operational in at the end of 2016.
 The constellation will be expanded to 12 satellites in 2017 and to 24 satellites in 2018.

 Typical space based Earth sensors are sizable instruments carried on large spacecraft, typically costing hundreds of millions of dollars each for the instrument alone.
 The average cost of a focused, single-purpose mission on NASA’s Earth science “Decadal Survey” list is approaching $1 billion.
 The cost of multi-sensor super-platforms, such as the next-generation weather satellites of NOAA’s Joint Polar Satellite System, now exceeds $5 billion each.
 Despite these extraordinary costs, sensors on a single platform have limited coverage and can take a full day or many days to cover most of the earth.